Charles94jp/NameSilo-DDNS/readme.md

 ## Configuration

-The conf.json file needs to be configured before starting. **Only the first two configurations are necessary**, the rest can be set without.
+The conf.json file needs to be configured before starting, refer to conf.json.example. **Only the first two configurations are necessary**, the rest can be set without.

 |Fields|Introduction|
 |--|--|